 Mileage is reimbursed while on route.

-At Circle of Care, employee groups can spend the morning with us delivering meals to older adults in the community.
+At Circle of Care, we have a number of opportunities for groups of corporate employees who want to give some of their time to the community.
+For example, these groups can spend a morning with us delivering meals to older adults in the GTA through our Meals on Wheels Program.
 We deliver Monday to Friday from 9am to noon.
-Our Meals on Wheels program is dependent upon 180 volunteers who deliver 200,000 meals annually.
-Delivering meals is more than just ensuring an older adult has food for the day, it also provides a security check to ensure they are safe and in good health.
+Our Meals on Wheels program is driven by volunteers who deliver 200,000 meals annually.
+Delivering meals is more than just ensuring an older adult has food for the day – it’s also a security check to ensure they are safe and in good health.
 This is a great team building exercise for employee groups.

 “This was a very rewarding experience and my team had an amazing time!
 I was very impressed by the people, the facility and the entire Circle of Care organization.
 The amount of food you provide in a year is astounding.
 It was also amazing to see how far the program reaches!” – Anne-marie, Maple Leaf Foods